fina-biko/LOW_LEVEL_RAG_chatbot/docs/design.md

     exractors: PDF extractor, word extractor

-    logging module: logs al activites of the file
+    logging module: logs al activites of the file. settings of the log file in config

     exception handling: input not a path to file, error loading the pdf